riethigSEA/sea-wave-6-checkpoint-1/README.md

 > Try to answer without any help from the Internet!

 ## Finalization

 Commit the changes made to your local branch; and push everything to your forked Repo.

-Post the URL of your Repo as a direct message to your trainer in Rocket Chat
+Post the URL of your Repo as a direct message to your trainer in Rocket Chat.